These inner-city experiences offer authentic ways to gain insights into Aboriginal way of life.

 For a different way to see the Swan River, try the Derbal Yerrigan Tour which takes groups of up to 10 people on a cruise of the Swan River, to explore the culture and history of the Whadjuk people of the Derbal Yerrigan (Swan River).
 On the tour you will experience the land owners connection to the waterway and surrounds through language and stories, while enjoying the picturesque sights of the Swan River.
 The two-hour tour departs from, and returns to, Elizabeth Quay via the Little Ferry Co.

-Explore and experience the Melbourne Gardens with a cultural tour with an Indigenous guide.
+Explore and experience the Royal Botanic Gardens Victoria, Melbourne Gardens on a cultural tour with an Aboriginal guide.
 The Heritage Walks provides a unique insight into the history of both the Gardens (ancestral lands of the Koolin nation) and its traditional owners.
-The tour includes a traditional smoking ceremony, a guided walk through the Gardens, discussion about the traditional uses for food, tools and medicine, and finishes with a cup of lemon myrtle tea.
+The tour includes a traditional smoking ceremony, a guided walk through the gardens, discussion about the traditional uses for food, tools and medicine, and finishes with a cup of lemon myrtle tea.

 Dharwra Aboriginal Tours, Canberra